elixir-europe/infectious-diseases-toolkit/national-resources/estonia.md

   -  Coverage by age group by municipality
   -  Coverage by age group by administrative unit
   -  Statistics about institutions which carry out vaccinations
-* SARS-CoV-2 testing, shared at different levels of detail (updated once per day):
+* (https://opendata.digilugu.ee/docs/#/en/opendata/covid19/test/readme)[SARS-CoV-2 testing], shared at different levels of detail (updated once per day):
   - Nationwide positive cases
   - Testresults
   - Average age of cases
   - Location-based statistics
   - County total statistics
-* Covid-19 hospitalisation,  shared at different levels of detail (last data shared on 02.05.2023).
+* (https://opendata.digilugu.ee/docs/#/en/opendata/covid19/hospitalization/readme)[Covid-19 hospitalisations],  shared at different levels of detail (last data shared on 02.05.2023).
   - Average age of patients
-- Time of patients hospitalization
+  - Time of patients hospitalisation
   - Age and gender profile of patients
-- Timeline of hospitalization statistics.
+  - Timeline of hospitalisation statistics.

 All the data above is shared both in json and csv formats.